We invite you to watch our video from our 2010 convention and read about NICRA’s past conventions.

 The National Ice Cream Retailers Suppliers Association elected new Officers at its 80th Annual Meeting held November 5-7 2013 at the Hilton St. Louis Frontenac Hotel in St. Louis, Missouri.Elected as president of the association was Andrew Jones, Lloyd's of Pennsylvania, Exton, Pennsylvania.
 Hank Sweeney, Classic Mix Partners, Neenah, Wisconsin, was elected as vice president and elected as secretary/treasurer was Lisa Gallagher, ConAgra Foods, Naperville, Illinois.
 Mary Kircher, Dingman's Dairy, Paterson, New Jersey, becomes chairman.

 Ice Cream Clinic Review

 Each year, members of The National Ice Cream Retailers Association, who make their own ice cream, submit samples of their ice cream to a professor of dairy science, prior to the Annual Convention, to be analyzed and compared to ice cream standards.
-This year Dr. Johnny McGregor, Clemson University, Clemson, South Carolina analyzed samples of vanilla, chocolate and dark chocolate ice cream submitted by members of the association.
-A total of 20 vanilla samples, 10 chocolate and 4 dark chocolate samples were submitted.
+This year Dr. Tonya Schoenfuss, University of Minnesota, St. Paul, Minnesota, analyzed samples of vanilla and strawberry ice cream submitted by members of the association.
+A total of 24 vanilla samples and 14 strawberry samples were submitted.

-The following winners received their certificates at the Association's 79th Annual Convention, held November 7-10, 2012 at the Embassy Suites Hotel in Greenville, South Carolina.
+The following winners received their certificates at the Association's 80th Annual Convention, held November 5-7, 2013 at the Hilton St. Louis Frontenac Hotel in St. Louis, Missouri.